At Babson, you are simultaneously able to live and practice what is taught in your everyday student experience.

 Each intern is expected to actively promote Sustainability at Babson through outreach and engagement, especially through working at campus events.

 The Sustainability Office Intern program provides a dynamic work environment that includes both collaborative work and independent, self-directed work.
-Interns are expected to seek, act on, and evaluate new ideas and solutions for Sustainability at Babson.
+Interns are expected to generate, evaluate, and execute new ideas and solutions for Sustainability at Babson.
 On average, interns work 3–7 hours per week, and are expected to participate in the weekly team meeting.
-The contact for the Sustainability Office Interns is Asheen A. Phansey.
+The Sustainability Interns report to the Director of Sustainability.